Thakuraditya05/project2/README.md

 # newproject
-this project created from local system
+this project created from local system.